How to Cook Frozen Corn (the RIGHT way)

 More Variations to Try

-• Easy Seasoned Corn: Add 2 cloves garlic or some garlic powder and ½ teaspoon thyme before cooking.
+• Easy Seasoned Corn: Add 2 cloves minced garlic or some garlic powder and ½ teaspoon thyme before cooking.

-• Parmesan Corn: Add 2 cloves garlic before cooking.
+• Parmesan Corn: Add 2 cloves minced garlic before cooking.
 After cooking sprinkle ⅓ to ½ cup fresh parmesan cheese over the top.
 Add in some fresh herbs for even more flavor.

 What to Serve with Corn